yum-chen/wasm-rust/docs/TSD-WasmRust.md

 ### Property 15: Cross-Language ABI Compatibility
 *For any* struct marked with `#[repr(C)]`, the memory layout produced by WasmRust should be identical to the layout produced by Clang with equivalent flags
 **Validates: Requirements 8.3**

+### Property 16: Dual-Mode Compilation Support
+*For any* Rust code, compiling with and without #[wasm::gc] attribute should produce different compilation modes with ownership vs GC semantics respectively
+**Validates: Requirements 14.1**

+### Property 17: Ownership Mode Compatibility
+*For any* standard Rust program, compiling with WasmRust in ownership mode should produce functionally equivalent behavior to rustc
+**Validates: Requirements 14.2**

+### Property 18: WasmGC Code Generation
+*For any* code compiled with #[wasm::gc] attribute, the generated WASM bytecode should contain native WasmGC instructions without polyfills
+**Validates: Requirements 14.3, 15.2**

+### Property 19: Mixed-Mode Compilation
+*For any* codebase mixing ownership and GC modes, compilation should succeed when explicit conversion boundaries are used and fail when implicit mixing is attempted
+**Validates: Requirements 14.4, 15.4**

+### Property 20: GC Environment Adaptation
+*For any* WASM environment, when GC support is unavailable, the compiler should either provide polyfills or emit clear compile-time errors for GC-mode code
+**Validates: Requirements 14.5**

+### Property 21: GC Type Safety Enforcement
+*For any* attempt to mix GC and non-GC references without explicit conversion, the compiler should reject the program at compile time with appropriate error messages
+**Validates: Requirements 15.3**

+### Property 22: GC Memory Management
+*For any* GC objects in supported environments, memory should be automatically reclaimed when objects become unreachable, with deterministic collection behavior
+**Validates: Requirements 15.5**

 <function_calls>
 <invoke name="prework">